waffledood/cerberus-check/README.md

 Future areas of improvement:
-1. Filtering out the data in the pre-processing stage to reduce the size of the dataset (perhaps filtering out LW's before 2010).
-This would require separate VBA / Python scripts.
+1. ~~Filtering out the data in the pre-processing stage to reduce the size of the dataset (perhaps filtering out LW's before 2010).
+This would require separate VBA / Python scripts.~~
-2. Converting the Excel worksheet to CSV format, to improve the time the Python script takes to read.
+2. ~~Converting the Excel worksheet to CSV format, to improve the time the Python script takes to read.~~
+3. Extra filters for DS MAL & SIN TS segments

+Decided course of action:
+1. Extract each DDM_FINAL Worksheet from each Segment's Masterfile Workbook as a CSV file.
+2. Calculate the LOH & TTL count from each Segment's CSV file.

 Notes:
 - cerberusCheck.py developed to **filter the data extracted from Cerberus**